Barclay Arrival Plus vs. Arrival Premier: Which card should you get?

 • Spend an additional $10,000 on purchases, get an additional 10,000 miles

-Back when I had a Barclay Arrival Plus Card, I treated it like my travel piggy bank.
-Any travel expenses I couldn’t cover with miles, I would use Arrival miles for.
+When I had a Barclay Arrival Plus Card, I treated it like my travel piggy bank.
+I would use Arrival miles for any travel expenses I couldn’t cover with miles.
 There is a $100 redemption minimum, but considering I was using it for airline fees and taxes, to save on hotel bookings, and airline tickets, it worked out pretty well.

 There are definitely times when redeeming Arrival Miles makes more sense than redeeming hotel points or airline miles.